 Complaints must be raised with Vision Australia first.
 However, if the donor is not satisfied with how Vision Australia has responded to the complaint, the donor may take the complaint to the Office of the Australian Information Commissioner (OAIC).
 The OAIC’s contact details are as follows:

 Post: GPO Box 5218, Sydney NSW 2001

-Sensitive information is a subset of personal information that generally has a higher level of privacy protection than other personal information, such as health information.
+Sensitive information is a subset of personal information that generally has a higher level of privacy protection, examples include but are not limited to; race or ethnic origin, sexual preferences, health information.

 |Version||Prepared by||Approved by||Effective date||Reason for changes||Summary of changes|

 |2.0||Fundraising and Compliance Teams||Vision Australia Board||May 2022||Full review||In line with APPs (Australian Privacy Principles)|